google/google-api-cpp-client/README.md

 # Google API C++ Client

-The current installation has only been tested on Unix/Linux systems.
+The current installation has only been tested on Unix/Linux systems;
-This release does not support Windows yet.
+this release does not support Windows yet.
 The following sequence of actions should result in a turnkey build of the client libraries from the source code given only: